-Being reluctant to take initiative can be a strong indicator of low confidence or low self-esteem.
-Employees may demonstrate a lack of self-confidence by turning down promotions, new assignments or other tasks because they’re “not ready yet," or being slow to highlight their accomplishments and contributions.
+Being reluctant to take the initiative can be a strong indicator of low confidence or low self-esteem.
+For example, employees may lack self-confidence by turning down promotions, new assignments or other tasks because they’re “not ready yet.”
+They might also be slow to highlight their accomplishments and contributions.

 Perfectionism is a giant red flag.
-While you may hear people lightheartedly call themselves perfectionists now and then, look out for those who actually suffer from perfectionism.
-True perfectionists set unhealthy and unrealistically high goals for themselves and then heavily criticize themselves when they don’t meet those goals.
+When you hear people lightheartedly call themselves perfectionists, pay attention to see if they really embrace the behavior.
+True perfectionists set unhealthy and unrealistically high goals and then heavily criticize themselves when they don’t meet them.
 The fear of failure can cause severe anxiety or compulsive behavior.
-They are constantly afraid they won’t measure up to an unachievable concept of "perfect" and will be exposed as frauds.
+They are constantly afraid they won’t measure up to an unachievable ideal and will be exposed as frauds.

 These are some signs of perfectionism in employees:

 At first glance, an employee who often arrives early or stays late can seem like a great asset to the company, but be wary of the potential motivations behind excessive work.
-An employee who works all the time may be motivated by the belief that they are not skilled enough and need to work harder to measure up to their colleagues.
+Employees who work all the time may be motivated by the belief that they are not skilled enough and need to work harder to measure up to their colleagues.